jlphelps/wp-role/README.md

 Information for Users
 ==========
 This role is not functional yet.
 Please check back often or follow this repository to see our progress.

 Want to use this in the future?
 You'll need Ansible and Ansible Tower installed.
+Here's an [introduction to Ansible Playbook Roles](http://docs.ansible.com/playbooks_roles.html).

 Mailing List
 ==========